Arnaim/Arnaim/README.md

 - 📫 How to reach me **cookynaimur@gmail.com**

 - 📄 Know about my experiences [Currently an University student at BUBT, working part time as seo specialist in Guerniss]

+- 📄 Interested in researching Machine Learning and technology using it.

-- ⚡ Fun fact **I am interested in history, space, philosophy, anime, games**
+- ⚡ Fun fact **I am interested in history, space, mythology, anime, games, AI**

 <p align="left">
 </p>